Florida Voter Resources

 You can register to vote in the state of Florida if you are a U.S. citizen with Florida residency and you are at least 18 years old.
 You can also pre-register if you are 16 or 17 years old, but you cannot vote until you are 18.

 The last day you can register to vote is 29 days before the election you want to vote in.
-That means the last day you can register to vote for the March 12 Municipal Election is Feb.
-11, 2019.

 If you need to update your voter registration information, you can do so at any time by submitting an application with the new information.
 However, Florida is a closed primary state, so if you want to change your party affiliation so you can vote in a party’s primary election, you need to make that change by the registration deadline.